drbean/edit/jeffreykuo/send_editing_Final_send.md

 To get texture information, let be the th entry in a GLCM having *N~x~* columns and *N~y~* rows. *Ng* stands for the number of levels of pixel.
-The mean and standard deviations for the row and columns of the matrix are shown below as Eq.
+The means and standard deviations for the rows and columns of the matrix are shown below as Eq.
 (2) and (3):

   ----- -------